sulpub/docker_informations/README.md

 $ sudo docker kill ubvnc

 For restart the container make this:

-1. sudo docker ps -a      //for have the
+1. sudo docker ps -a      *//for have the NAME list*
-2. sudo docker rm ubvnc   //name for delete NAME=ubvnc
+2. sudo docker rm ubvnc   *//name for delete NAME=ubvnc*
-3. docker run --name ubvnc -p 6080:80 -p 5900:5900 dorowu/ubuntu-desktop-lxde-vnc:bionic  //for restart the container
+3. docker run --name ubvnc -p 6080:80 -p 5900:5900 dorowu/ubuntu-desktop-lxde-vnc:bionic  *//for restart the container*